Communications Museum (Macau)

-The Communications Museum (通訊博物館; Museu das Comunicações) is a museum in Nossa Senhora de Fátima, Macau, China.
+The Communications Museum (通訊博物館; Museu das Comunicações) is a museum in Nossa Senhora de Fátima, Macau.

 History

 The museum was inaugurated on 1 March 2006.

 Exhibitions

 The museum displays various artifacts and equipment about the evolution of long-distance communication systems and techniques, history of Macau Post, scientific exhibits on various technology etc. The museum building consists of Post/Philately Area and Telecommunications Area for its exhibition venues.